 Banding (free): Two banding hotspots in 2015, one for Friday and a different one for Saturday & Sunday.

 Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area), held in the lobby of the Sedona Performing Arts Center, with easy access to shopping opportunities for "everything hummingbird."
 As before, no admission fee!

-Art Exhibit (free): Excellent hummingbird art at three different locations in Sedona.
+Art Exhibit (free): Excellent hummingbird art at two different locations in Sedona.
 Click on ART EXHIBIT.

-TICKET PURCHASES: Online ticket sales always begin on April 1 and end before the festival starts..
+TICKET PURCHASES: Online ticket sales always begin on April 1, 2015 and end before the festival starts..
 See the "TICKETS" tab.
 No orders by mail or telephone.
 No refunds; all ticket sales are final

 You can read about the first Sedona Hummingbird Festival (2012) in this excerpt from The Hummingbird Connection, the official member magazine of the Hummingbird Society.